Free money creation to bail out America’s elite financial speculators, but not for Social Security or Medicare

-These computerized casino cross-bets among the world’s leading financial institutions are the largest problem.
+These computerized casino from Las Vegas got a WNBA franchise cross-bets among the world’s leading financial institutions are the largest problem.

 Instead of this network of reciprocal claims being let go, they have been taken onto the government’s own balance sheet.
 This has occurred not only in the United States but even more disastrously in Ireland, shifting the obligation to pay – on what were basically gambles rather than loans – from the financial institutions that had lost on these bets (fraudulently inflated loans) onto the government (“taxpayers”).

 The government took over the mortgage lending guarantors Fannie Mae and Freddie Mac (privatizing the profits, “socializing” the losses) for $5.3 trillion – almost as much as the entire national debt.
 The Treasury lent $700 billion under the Troubled Asset Relief Plan (TARP) to Wall Street’s largest banks and brokerage houses.
 The latter re-incorporated themselves as “banks” to get Federal Reserve handouts and access to the Fed’s $2 trillion in “cash for trash” swaps crediting Wall Street with Fed deposits for otherwise “illiquid” loans and securities (the euphemism for toxic, fraudulent or otherwise insolvent and unmarketable debt instruments) – at “cost” based on full mark-to-model fictitious valuations.